Skip to content

 fun beginTailString(): StringBuilder;

 Creates and returns an empty StringBuilder for building a tail string, which prefixes the resulting String with a single null byte.
-This format is used in various standards like NFT or Jetton.
+This format is used in various standards such as NFT or Jetton.

 Usage example: